 Is it possible to take part in a factory tour?

-Yes, from September 2012 onwards there will be guided tours through the C. Bechstein manufacturing site on the first Monday each month.
-Your authorized Bechstein dealer will make the appointment for you.
+Yes, there are guided tours through the C. Bechstein manufacturing site on the first Monday each month.
+Please contact Ms. Katrin Schmidt (k.schmidt(at)bechstein.de) for an appointment.

 Only German will be spoken.

 Where is the C. Bechstein factory located today?